Fresno State vs. UNLV NCAA Football Odds, Plays and Insights | September 24, 2021

 Over/Under Insights

-- Fresno State and its opponents have combined for 58.5 points -- this matchup's point total -- just twice this season.
+- Fresno State and its opponents have scored at least 58.5 points -- this matchup's over/under -- just two times this season.

-- Friday's over/under is 0.2 points higher than the combined 58.3 PPG average of the two teams.
+- The two teams combine to average 58.3 points per game, 0.2 less than the total in this contest.

-- This contest's total is one point lower than the 59.5 these two squads combine to give up per game in 2021.
+- This contest's total is one point fewer than the 59.5 these two squads combine to give up per game in 2021.

-- Bulldogs games this season feature an average total of 62.1 points, a number 3.6 points higher than Friday's over/under.

-- The 58.5 over/under in this game is 4.2 points higher than the 54.3 average total in Rebels games this season.
+- The 54.3 PPG average total in Rebels games this season is 4.2 points fewer than this game's over/under.

 Fresno State Stats and Trends

-- Thus far this year Fresno State is undefeated against the spread.

-- The Bulldogs covered the spread in their only game when favored by 30.5 points or more.
+- The Bulldogs have been favored by 30.5 points or more once this season and covered the spread.

 - Fresno State's games this year have gone over the total in two out of four opportunities (50%).

-- This year, the Bulldogs score three more points per game (43) than the Rebels allow (40).
+- The Bulldogs average 43 points per game, three more than the Rebels give up per outing (40).

-- When Fresno State puts up more than 40 points, it is 2-0 against the spread and 2-0 overall.
+- When Fresno State piles up more than 475.3 yards, the team is 3-0 against the spread and 3-0 overall.

-- Fresno State is 3-0 against the spread and 3-0 overall when the team amasses over 475.3 yards.

-- This year, the Bulldogs have turned the ball over eight times, three more than the Rebels' takeaways (5).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.